VoidHack/write-ups/BSidesSF 2019 CTF/pwn/genius/README.md

            magic_dict[b5] + \
            magic_dict[b6]

-# it will generate the input that will be converted
+# it will generate an input that will be converted
 # into offset=0x1122 and byte=0x41
 gen_input(0x1122, 0x41)
 ```